-This is the first question that needs to be asked to start your daily cleaning schedule.
+Before anything, it’s important to know what needs to be done each day.
 When you look around your house what do you see that needs to be done?
 Dishes?
 Probably.
 Sweeping?
 If your house is anything like mine, YES!

 The next thing that you’ll want to do when putting your cleaning schedule together makes the chores you’re writing down as specific as possible.
 If you write down “clean the bathroom” you might start feeling overwhelmed because of everything that needs to be included in that chore.

 The first thing you’ll want to do is walk through your house and write down everything that you see that needs to be done (making sure you’re writing specific chores down).